xyproto/zsnes/README.md

 * Pull requests are welcome.
 * A port to SDL2 is extra warmly welcome!
 * Being able to build and run ZSNES on Linux is a priority.
-* Please have `clang-format` installed and run `./fmt.sh` before submitting a pull request.
+* Please have `clang-format` installed and run `make fmt` before submitting a pull request.

 ### Windows users